EOSVR/EOSVR/README.md

 And in an decentralized app, encrypted user's data stored in lots of machines.
 User only need one account, and can allow certain user data in certain platform.
 At this time, user can login by one account in decentralized facebook and amazon.
 And use all user data in all platform.
 Such as: friendship, habit, etc.

 Blockchain is a implementation of decentralized technique, and EOS is the new block chain technology.
 It uses DPOS consensus, instead of POW consensus of BTC or ETH that take most of machine resource into useless mathematical problem.
 So it can trade thousands of times per second, and can deploy useful app.
+At the same time, BTC cost nearly tens of billions of dollars per year, and can only trade 7 times per second.

 On the other side, users especially young man need more real virtual world.
 They need more personalized character to find their friends in network.
 One world liked "Ready Player One" is what they need.
 In it, users can use their favorite character to enter real world and talk with their friends face-to-face.

+But in real world, how to avoid harm user is a big problem.
+In EOSVR, decentralized audit use to solve this problem.

 ### EOSVR Components